hassan-anees/hassananees/src/content/posts/enrich-your-unified-audit-log-with-purview-retention-policies.md

 title: "Enrich Unified Audit Log with Purview Retention Policies "
 description: Most organizations have a gap in the quality of logs coming into their tenant.
-This quick walkthrough will ensure critical logs like MailItemsAccessed are included in Unified Audit Log.
+This quick walkthrough will ensure critical logs like MailItemsAccessed are included in the Unified Audit Log.
 pubDate: 2025-09-13
 draft: true
 ---